 Whilst on passage to the Cape, Johnstone’s squadron anchored off Porto Praya in the Cape Verde island of St Jago.
 Unfortunately he totally neglected to form a defensive position against any possible assault by a French force under the Balli de Suffren, which having received intelligence of Johnstone’s mission was known to be taking the same route.
 On 16 April Suffren duly arrived, and noting the poor dispositions of Johnstone’s ships he sailed straight into the attack.
 Fortunately for Johnstone the French captains were not as tactically aware as their commander, and in their failed assault only two vessels became fully engaged, these being easily beaten off and then subjected to a cursory pursuit.
 Seeking a scapegoat to cover up his lamentable performance, Johnstone returned to the bay and placed Captain Evelyn Sutton of the Isis 50 under arrest for failing to get his ship ready for the chase of the enemy, even though she was partially dismasted at the time.
 He also refused an instant court-martial on his subordinate, claiming that there was not the time to arrange it, and Sutton was therefore still under confinement when the squadron sailed for the Cape on 30 April.

-In the event Suffren got to the Cape first, so on 21 July Johnstone launched an attack on five rich Dutch East Indiamen in Saldanha Bay instead.
+In the event Suffren got to the Cape first, so on 21 July Johnstone launched an attack on a rich Dutch East Indiamen convoy in Saldanha Bay instead.
 Although the Dutch ran their ships ashore and set them alight, the British succeeded in putting the fires out on all but one vessel, which upon drifting down towards the squadron was grappled by a party personally led by Johnstone and towed away to explode ten minutes later.
 Following this event the ships destined for the East Indies, including the Isis with the imprisoned Captain Sutton, continued on their passage, whilst Johnstone hoisted his broad pennant aboard the frigate Diana 36, Captain Sir William Burnaby, and returned to Lisbon to get married.

 Johnstone later returned to England, and after being placed on half-pay he continued to sit in parliament in the government interest, although he still advocated less interference in the affairs of the East India Company.
 He tried unsuccessfully to attack Admiral Lord Howe’s conduct in the relief of Gibraltar at the end of 1782, yet he spoke out against the new government’s recall of Admiral Lord Rodney, whom he praised for the tactical brilliance of his victory at the Battle of the Saintes.
 In 1784 he was appointed a director of the East India Company, and after losing out on a Treasury borough and failing to get elected independently in 1784 he re-entered parliament as the M.P. for Ilchester in February 1786, becoming a supporter of William Pitt’s government.